 The following article was written by Bob Prong.
-Our in-house guitar teacher and the main teacher of our Song Lesson program.
 He brings up an awesome point in this so check it out and implement!

 I recently re-learned a valuable lesson about practice that I have been telling my students about for years but not putting in to use myself.
 That is the importance of DAILY organized rehearsal of something you are working on.